Skip to content

 Replicating your configuration store adds the following benefits:

-• Added resiliency for Azure outages.
+• Added resiliency for localized outages contained to a region.

 • Redistribution of request limits.